Well, your first questions may be:

 An analogy to the importance of a Federal contract vehicle:

 Look no further than your wallet.
 Imagine you only carry an American Express card (and no cash) in your wallet.
-You go into a nice restaurant to eat a great meal.
-As you pass by the register you notice that the restaurant accepts MasterCard and Visa, but not American Express.
+You go to a nice restaurant to eat a great meal.
+As you pass by the register, you notice that the restaurant accepts MasterCard and Visa, but not American Express.
 So, you cannot eat at this fine establishment.

 Note: There are other procurement methodologies in which the Federal customer can procure products and services.
 This is the contract vehicle procurement strategy.